 Retract the trailer jack and check out the weight distribution effect of the hitch.
 Again, measure the distances between the towing vehicle bumpers and the ground then compare them to the figures from Step 1.
 If you have done everything correctly, the new measurements should be within an inch of the old ones.
 In the case that the hitch comes with electric sway and stability control then connect it with the trailer as well.
 Finally, run around the block with the hitch and the trailer to review the result.

-- Grease the hitch before each use to reduce wear and tear on its components
+- Grease the drop hitch for lifted trucks before each use to reduce wear and tear on its components

 - If the towing vehicle control is less responsive than when you not tow anything, adjust the hitch.